-Eric Chin (@EricJYChin), Senior Analyst to the professions on strategy, structure, capital, acquisitions and disposals at Beaton Capital in Melbourne has just published new research outlining opportunities for international law firms in the Asia Pacific region.
+Eric Chin (@EricJYChin), Senior Analyst to the professions on strategy, structure, capital, recoveries and removals at Beaton Capital in Melbourne has just published new research marking occasions for international law firms in the Asia Pacific region.

-As Chin outlines: “The Asian Century is upon us and from many anecdotal accounts this is also true for professional service firms looking to expand into Asia’s emerging markets in search of new sources of growth.
-Beaton Capital’s recent study of the Asia-Pacific Region reveals five reasons why we are observing the rise of Asian business empires”
+As Chin frames: “The Asian Century is upon us.
+And from many unreliable accounts, this is also true for professional service law firms in Asia, looking to expand into Asia’s appearing markets in search of new sources of growth.
+Beaton Capital’s recent study of the Asia-Pacific Region reveals five reasons why we’re observing the rise of Asian business empires”

 Chin goes on to provide a snapshot of each of the five reasons, which include:

 Rise of Asia-Pacific’s economies — Chin explains that “‘The Asia-Pacific is a US$17 trillion economy that has grown at 8% compound annual growth rate (CAGR) for the last decade'” — and “is home to over 60% of the world’s population.
-Beaton Research studied 14 economies of the region and each “is exhibiting distinctive comparative advantages enabling them to enter the world trading arena – paving the way for greater economic linkages.”
+Besides, Beaton Research studied 14 economies of the region.
+And each “is displaying distinctive comparative advantages enabling them to enter the world trading arena.
+It is further paving the way for greater economic linkages.”

 Rise of Asia-Pacific’s trade blocs — Chin outlines here that “The countries in Asia-Pacific are more connected than ever with the establishment of trade blocs.”
-He cites in particular how if the Regional Comprehensive Economic Partnership (RCEP} “is successfully implemented it will create the world’s largest trading bloc, involving 16 countries with a combined GDP of $17 trillion and covering 3 billion people.”
+He cites in particular how if the Regional Comprehensive Economic Partnership (RCEP} “is successfully implemented.
+The law firms in Asia will further create the world’s largest trading bloc.
+Moreover, it involves 16 countries with a combined GDP of $17 trillion and covering 3 billion people.”

 Rise of Asia-Pacific’s stock exchanges — Last year, as Chin writes, “the World Federation of Exchanges reported the Region is second only to the Americas by market capitalisation.
-Access to capital will continue to create the Region’s multinationals.”
+All in all, access to capital will continue to create the Region’s multinationals.”
 Chin highlighted in particular robust exchange activity in Japan, China and India.

 Rise of Asia-Pacific’s multinationals — “Driven by strong domestic markets and endowed with richly resourced lands, Asia-Pacific’s Fortune companies are growing in numbers”, as Chin outlines.